Evthron/blog/evthronblog/content/toolbox/say-goodbye-to-internet/index.en.md

 ### Unhook
 Empty your homepage and recommended videos.
 You should only search by keywords on Youtube.

+### BlockTube
+Let the channels you don't like out of your sight.

 ### uBlock Origin
 It's not just an ad blocker.
 You can block all distracting items on any websites using its element picker.